moubi/blog/content/blog/hoc-vs-hook/index.md

 ---
 title: "Render props vs hooks"
 date: "2020-06-22"
-description: "Did hooks replace render props?
-Not at all.
-The good old pattern works and still provides high value in the common case."
+description: "Who said render props are obsolete?
+The good old pattern is still valid for the common use case where hooks may not always be the right choice."
 hackerNewsId: ""
+reddit: ""
 ---

 Can you guess which code snippet is more efficient and why?